zoltanszekely21/drone-target-detection/README.md

 # drone-target-detection
-OpenCV project which finds target from video feed.
+OpenCV project which finds targets from video feed.